Project-Alpaca/LKP/README.md

 # Known issues / Erratas

 - (LKP-Core v1.0) The reverse voltage protection diode (D1) does not protect C12.
 Proceed with caution when connecting the power to make sure the polarity is correct.
 - (LKP-Core v1.1) When used with LKP-Assy, connector J4, J5 and J6 may collide with the bottom of LKP-Assy.
 A workaround would be soldering all the specified connectors on the back side of the PCB instead.
+Also, when using LKP-IF-Qwiic, J4 and J5 must be soldered on the back side.

 [qwiic]: https://www.sparkfun.com/qwiic
 [stemmaqt]: https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma-qt